slmtnm/consul-editor/README.md

 After modifying and saving file all changes will be uploaded in consul.
 It means you can create/update/delete keys and corresponding values.

+## Testing checklist

+- [x] Ability to change text to text
+- [x] Ability to remove key completely
+- [x] Ability to remove folder completely
+- [x] Ability to change text key to folder key
+- [x] Ability to change folder key to text key